Watch Now: Governor commutes Julius Jones' death sentence

 “After prayerful consideration and reviewing materials presented by all sides of this case, I have determined to commute Julius Jones’ sentence to life imprisonment without the possibility of parole,” Stitt said in a single-sentence statement included with the announcement of his decision.

 Jones, 41, was set to die by lethal injection at the Oklahoma State Penitentiary in McAlester for the 1999 shooting death of Paul Howell of Edmond in front of his two daughters and sister.
-Howell’s vehicle was taken and he was run over in his parents’ driveway.
+Howell’s vehicle was stolen, and he was run over in his parents’ driveway after having been shot.

 In a statement, the Howell family said Stitt faced a difficult decision.